Saturday, February 28, 2009

 The authors assured me as of last year that it was sincere and was in the hands of the lawyers.
 I’ve no reason to doubt them.
 The popular media, on the other hand, has largely concluded that it was just a publicity stunt.

-As time wore on, the authors said legals issues were delaying the exhumation, which seemed credible after the Blood family and members of the magic community raised objections.
+As time wore on, the authors said legal issues were delaying the exhumation, which seemed credible after the Hinson-Blood family and members of the magic community raised objections.
 “We want to do this the right way,” Sloman told the Daily News.
 “We don't want to offend anyone.”

 But that same article revealed that the parties involved never filed legal papers to preform an exhumation, and that George Hardeen had pulled out, saying, “I am not intimately involved in this.”

-Now, two years later, all the parties have gone quite.
+Now, two years later, all the parties have gone quiet.

 So what happened here?
 Was this a sincere attempt to investigate a controversial theory as the authors claim?
-Or was it a crass publicity stunt as the press say?
+Was it a crass publicity stunt as the press claim?
 Or was it some combination of both (which is what I’m now prone to believe).
 And was it harmless?

 Personally, I wouldn’t have minded seeing Houdini exhumed.
 I freely admit I have a morbid curiosity to see the famous bronze casket and what remains of the old boy (not to mention the letters from mama buried under his head).
 Granted, if I were family, I might feel differently, but certainly Houdini wasn’t above prying the lid off deceased family members.
 He did exactly this with both his father and half-brother Herman when he had their bodies moved to the Machpelah family plot.
 I also would have loved all the publicity it would have generated (Will Houdini be inside?) and the Discovery Channel documentary that was vying to cover the event.